adiozdaniel/ascii-art/README.md

 **Note**: output that surpasses the screen size will be hidden.

 - Try out this latest feature of manipulating output during runtime:
+  - you can fire up the cli mode by using `go run . --align=center --`
   - color by entering a different color : "--color=<[your color choice](https://htmlcolorcodes.com/)>".
 You need to follow color rules to get expected output.
   - to specify color reference (the characters or substring to be coloured); use `--reff=<your ref>` for instance, `reff=come`.
   - to reset the reff, use: `reff=""`